MrCamelV/NeoVim-Config/README.md

 # NeoVim-Config
 My NeoVim config files.

-!Important!: May not work on the Windows.
+!Important!: May not work on Windows.

 Dependencies:
   curl